Nemyriv

-Nemyriv is one of the oldest cities in Vinnytska oblast, Ukraine.
+Nemyriv is one of the oldest cities in Vinnytsia Oblast, Ukraine.
 It was founded by Prince Nemyr in 1390.
 It is a minor industrial center.

 The distiller company that produces Ukrainian Nemiroff (Russian spelling) vodka is located in Nemyriv.

 The town's tourist attractions include a late 19th-century palace (which belonged to the House of Potocki) and a park complex.

 History

 Nemyriv was built on the site of ancient Scythian settlement Myriv, destroyed during the Mongol invasion of Rus'.
+The settlement was re-established at the end of the 14th century and the first written mention of the city under its modern name in 1506.

-It was first mentioned under its modern name in 1506, which ultimately derives from the Slavic given name Niemir.
+Nemyriv ultimately derives from the Slavic given name Niemir.
 It was a private town of Poland, owned by the families of Zbaraski and Potocki.
 Polish King Stanisław August Poniatowski visited the Potocki Palace.

 Notable events of Cossack wars took place in the town through 17th century and the city was captured by Andrii Abazyn between 1702 and 1704.

 In 1737, an abortive congress was held in Nemyriv, aimed at the conclusion of peace between the emperors of Russia, Austria-Hungary, and Ottoman Turkey, and bringing an end to the Russo-Turkish War of 1735–39.